 Compact and easy to use according to reviewers, this treadmill is great for beginners.
 It's obviously more basic than other options, but that's to be expected when considering the price tag.

-With a complete LCD display to show stats such as time, speed, distance and more, this running machine also has 12 pre-set programmes to keep you busy.
+With a complete LCD display to show stats such as time, speed, distance, and more, this running machine also has 12 pre-set programmes to keep you busy.
 This is a really quiet model – at just 68dB – so you will be able to hear Netflix over your workout (very important in our opinion).
-There's also an app you can connect your treadmill to so you can keep track of your progress and goals and even control your treadmill while you are on it with your smartphone or tablet.
-It folds down, too, in just one easy motion making it easy to store.
+There's also an app you can connect your treadmill to, so you can keep track of your progress and goals and even control your treadmill while you are on it with your smartphone or tablet.
+It folds down, too, in just one easy motion, making it super easy to store.

 What reviewers love